astral-sh/uv/docs/guides/using-azure-artifacts.md

 ## Authenticate using Keyring
 If you don’t have a PAT handy, you can authenticate to Artifacts using [`keyring`](https://github.com/jaraco/keyring) with [the `artifacts-keyring` plugin](https://github.com/Microsoft/artifacts-keyring).
-The plugin supports a few different authentication modes including interactive login.
 Because you’ll be using these two packages to authenticate to Azure Artifacts, you should arrange to have them installed into your environment from a source other than Artifacts.

+The `artifacts-keyring` plugin wraps [the Azure Artifacts Credential Provider tool](https://github.com/microsoft/artifacts-credprovider).
+The credential provider supports a few different authentication modes including interactive login — see [the tool's docs](https://github.com/microsoft/artifacts-credprovider) for information on how to configure it.

 [`uv` only supports using Keyring in subprocess mode](https://github.com/astral-sh/uv/blob/main/PIP_COMPATIBILITY.md#registry-authentication).
 The `keyring` executable must be on the `PATH`, meaning it should be installed globally or into your currently-active virtual environment.
 Keyring’s CLI requires a username in the URL, so you should modify your index URL to include the default username `VssSessionToken`.